jermbo/Learn2Code/CSSAnimations/animations-101/README.md

 **an-i-ma-tion** /ˌanəˈmāSH(ə)n/ ***noun*** : [source](https://www.google.com/search?q=what+is+animation)

 1. the state of being full of life or vigor; liveliness.
 2. the technique of photographing successive drawings or position of puppets or models to create an illusion of movement when the movie is show in sequence.

 We are going to focus on the second definition, more specifically "the illusion of movement".

 ### What can be animated?

 It is safe to state that anything you want to animate is able to be animated.
 Though there are exceptions to the rules, and those exceptions are : display || font-family || position || text-align || visibility.
 Out side of that, everything else can be animated. *

-I have put together a [set of fun example](https://codepen.io/pbCodeSchool/full/Qpqvpp/) of things I typically animate.
+I have put together a [set of fun examples](https://codepen.io/pbCodeSchool/full/Qpqvpp/) of things that I typically animate.
 In that example you see I am animating a number of properties.
-All are triggered on hover of the .item class.
-Some do just one property animation and some do multiple property animations.
+All animations are triggered on the hover of the .item class.
+Some animate just one property and some animate multiple properties.
 What you choose to animate is entirely up to you and the situation you are in.
-We will focus on the "Where, When, and Why" of animation at a later date.
+We will focus on the "When, and Why" of animation at a later date.

 [^*]: I'm sure I am missing some items that cannot be animated, but I don't run into a whole bunch and the information is sparse out there.

 ### Triggering Animation

 We have two ways to trigger an animation in CSS.
 When the user hovers over an item or when a class changes on the element.

 The hover state is trigger when the user mover the cursor over the bounding box on an element.
 The CSS pseudo class is then triggered and all the rules defined in that block are fired.

-A class change usually requires JavaScript.
-Basically, when a new class is added, or an old class is removed, this triggers an animation to run based on what was added or what the default state is.
-Depending on if the class was added or removed.
+A class change requires JavaScript.
+Basically JavaScript adds or removes a class.
+And based on that change, if the transition property is set, this will trigger an animation.
+Either to a new state, if the class was added.
+Or back to a default state, if the class was removed.

-We will be focusing on the hover trigger for this lecture.

 ### Types of Animation